"Family Should Be More Important than Fame"

 What You Need To Know:

 JAY KELLY has many heart-rending, redemptive and morally uplifting moments.
 Besides wonderful humor, the movie has scenes reminiscent of great directors like Fellini.
 Written and directed by Noah Baumbach, the movie is a powerful insight into the vacuousness of fame.
 However, the movie is too long and has too many obscenities and profanities.
-So, MOVIEGUIDE® rates JAY KELLY unacceptable.
+So, MOVIEGUIDE® rates JAY KELLY as a mature audience movie.

 Content: